Collins0399/Bank-API/README.md

 DELETE /api/BankAccount/{id} - Delete a bank account

-Swagger UI
+#Swagger UI

 You can access the Swagger UI for testing the API endpoints at https://localhost:7187/swagger.

-API Testing with Postman
+#API Testing with Postman

 To test the API endpoints using Postman, follow these steps:

-Set Up Postman:
+a.Set Up Postman:

-Download and install Postman from here.
+b.Download and install Postman from here.

-Open Postman and create a new collection for your API tests.
+c.Open Postman and create a new collection for your API tests.

-Add Requests to the Collection:
+d.Add Requests to the Collection:

 For each endpoint, create a new request in Postman.

-Bank Endpoints
+(i).Bank Endpoints

 Get All Banks